Hormones and the cycle

 Also called: the cycle hormone, luteal hormone

 Progesterone is a sex hormone produced mainly by the corpus luteum in the second half of the menstrual cycle and by the placenta in pregnancy.
-It prepares the uterine lining for pregnancy, stabilises mood, supports sleep, and slows gut motility.
+It prepares the uterine lining for pregnancy, supports sleep, and slows gut motility.
 Levels drop sharply if pregnancy does not happen, triggering a period and many of the PMS symptoms women feel in the last week of their cycle.

 What progesterone does in the body